sulu/sulu/UPGRADE.md

 ### GeolocatorInterface locate method GeolocatorOptions added

-To support to give the Accept-Language locale to the geolocator services a custom Geolocator requires now to support the new `GeolocatorOptions` parameter:
+To provide the Accept-Language locale to geolocator services, a custom Geolocator now requires support for the new ﻿`GeolocatorOptions` parameter:

 ```diff
 -    public function locate(string $query): GeolocatorResponse